-Every short-term rental owner is responsible for collecting and remitting sales tax.
-However, it may be possible for you to remit sales tax using a different entity’s license.
-Here is a guideline for determining whether you need to obtain your own sales tax license.
+Every short-term rental owner is responsible for collecting and remitting sales and lodging taxes.
+However, it may be possible for you to remit taxes using a different entity’s license.
+Below is a guideline for determining whether you need to obtain your own sales tax license.

 STR Owners Who Use A Professional Property Management Company

-Professional property management companies may collect and remit sales tax on behalf of the owner.
-If your property manager is collecting and remitting sales tax on your behalf, you do not need to apply for your own sales tax license number.
-Keep in mind that you will need to obtain the sales tax license number and sales tax account name from the property manager in order to complete your STR permit application.
+Professional property management companies may collect and remit sales and lodging taxes on behalf of the owner.
+If your property manager is collecting and remitting taxes on your behalf, you do not need to apply for your own sales tax license number.
+Keep in mind that you will need to obtain the sales tax license number and sales tax account name from the property manager in order to complete your STR license application.

 STR Owners Who Use Airbnb, VRBO, and/or HomeAway

-If you exclusively use Airbnb, VRBO, and/or HomeAway to advertise your STR property, and Airbnb, VRBO, and/or HomeAway collects and remits your sales tax, you do not need to obtain your own sales tax license number.
-Email us to obtain the Airbnb, VRBO, and HomeAway sales tax license numbers in order to complete your STR permit application.
+If you exclusively use Airbnb, VRBO, and/or HomeAway to advertise your STR property, and Airbnb, VRBO, and/or HomeAway collects and remits your sales and lodging taxes, you do not need to obtain your own sales tax license number.
+However, please include the following sales tax license numbers on your STR permit application:

 STR Owners Who Self-Manage Their Property and Use Platforms Other Than Airbnb, VRBO, and HomeAway

-If you receive bookings from sources other than Airbnb, VRBO, and HomeAway (i.e. Booking.com, FlipKey, TripAdvisor, etc.) and you do not have a property manager who collects and remits sales tax on your behalf, you need only one sales tax license number to remit taxes for bookings received on all platforms other than Airbnb, VRBO, and HomeAway.
+If you receive bookings from sources other than Airbnb, VRBO, and HomeAway (i.e. Booking.com, FlipKey, TripAdvisor, etc.) and you do not have a property manager who collects and remits sales and lodging taxes on your behalf, you need only one sales tax license number to remit taxes for bookings received on all platforms other than Airbnb, VRBO, and HomeAway.

-On the Summit County STR permit application, each applicant should list sales tax license numbers for all of the platforms they use – Airbnb, VRBO, HomeAway and your individual license number.
-For example, if you advertise your STR property on Airbnb and FlipKey, then you will need to provide the sales tax license number you use to remit sales tax for any bookings received via FlipKey and you will also need to enter the Airbnb sales tax license number.
+On the Summit County STR license application, each applicant should list sales tax license numbers for all of the platforms they use – Airbnb, VRBO, HomeAway and your individual license number.
+For example, if you advertise your STR property on Airbnb and FlipKey, then you will need to provide the sales tax license numbers for both Airbnb and FlipKey.

 Personal Property Tax